Aurelio Pastor

 Aurelio Pastor Valdivieso (born 10 November 1967) is a Peruvian lawyer and politician and a former Congressman representing San Martín for the 2006-2011 term.
 Pastor belongs to the Peruvian Aprista Party.
 He was defeated in the 2011 election, when he ran for re-election for a seat in Lima.
 He was the Minister of Justice during the Second presidency of Alan García from July 2009 to September 2010.

 Biography

-He completed his secondary studies at the Ofelia Velasquez-Tarapoto school (1979–1983), he studied law at the Pontifical Catholic University of Peru (1984-1990), then a Master of Constitutional Law (1993–1994) and the diploma of "Public Private Associations, Strategic Development Management" at the Peruvian University of Applied Sciences (UPC – 2005).
+He completed his secondary studies at the Ofelia Velasquez-Tarapoto school (1979–1983); he studied law at the Pontifical Catholic University of Peru (1984-1990), then a Master of Constitutional Law (1993–1994) and the diploma of "Public Private Associations, Strategic Development Management" at the Peruvian University of Applied Sciences (UPC – 2005).
 He is currently studying the Master of Criminal Law at the Pontificia Universidad Católica del Perú (2018).

-He directs a law firm in the city of Lima specializing in criminal law, parliamentary law, electoral law and in the defense of human rights.
+He directs a law firm in the city of Lima specializing in criminal law, parliamentary law, electoral law and the defence of human rights.

 He is married and the father of three children.